-In fiction, it’s common to have what is often called a Page Break to indicate a passage of time.
+In fiction, it’s common to have what is often called a Section Break to indicate a passage of time.
 Many times in print, these breaks are indicated with a break in space.

 Like that above.
 Just space.
 Many authors like to include a little image in that space, or asterisks.
 And, for the eBook format, I suggest using asterisks or another text mark to indicate ALL page breaks, as it will show up clearer in the flowing text that there is an actual break.